 First things first, I'm going start by adding a preset.
 Specifically the Reverie preset (one of my FAVORITES) in the Dark and Moody Collection from Pretty Presets.
 Then right away, I'm going to lift the shadows to 100 and lift the blacks to about 93.
 This photo is underexposed so we're going to fix that next.

 After adding a preset, it's super important to adjust the exposure and white balance.
 To fix the underexposure here, I'm going to increase the exposure to about 1.00 and increase the Temperature Slider to increase the warmth of the image.
 I decided to set my temperature at 6123 for this image, but the optimal setting can vary quite a bit depending on your photo.

 Next, I'm going to adjust a few of the other sliders in the basic panel.
 I adjust the Clarity slider to +7 and the Vibrance to about +33.

-For my final step, I'm going to highlight the dog by adding a Radial Filter over him in the center of the image.
+For my final step, I'm going to highlight the dog by adding a Radial Gradient over him in the center of the image.

-To do this, select the Radial Filter Tool and drag the circle over your subject.
-Then adjust the exposure slider for the Radial Filter tool to whatever works best for your subject.
+To do this, click on the Masks icon in the tool bar just above the Basic Panel.
+The Masks icon looks like a circle with a dotted outline.
+Once you click on it, choose Radial Gradient.
+Next, drag the circle over your subject.
+Then adjust the exposure slider for the Radial Gradient tool to whatever works best for your subject.
 In this case, I adjusted it to about 77.